Co-clustering of Spatially Resolved Transcriptomic Data: Application

-The co-clustering results discussed above allow us to answer the first two research questions listed in Section \ref{subsec:spatial_transcriptomics_intro} that motivated our work.
+The results discussed above allow us to answer the first two research questions listed in Section \ref{subsec:spatial_transcriptomics_intro} that motivated our work.
 We now turn our attention to the third research question, namely the identification of genes that exhibit high specific variation.
-To do so, for every block $(k,r)$, we investigate the conditional random variables $\sigma^2_{kr,i}|\mathbf{X},\hat{\mathbfcal{Z}}, \hat{\mathbfcal{W}}$ to determine which genes are most highly variable in each block.
-We display their density in Supplementary Figures 7 and 8, highlighting in red the five genes with the largest $\mathbb{E}(\sigma^{2}_{kr,i}|\mathbf{X},\hat{\mathbfcal{Z}}, \hat{\mathbfcal{W}})$, for every $k$ and $r$.
+To do so, for every spot cluster $r$, we investigate the conditional random variables $\sigma^2_{\hat{\Z}_i r,i}|\mathbf{x}^{\hat{\Z}_ir}_{i.}$, for $i = 1,\dots,n$, to determine which genes are most highly variable in each block.
+We display their density in Supplementary Figures 12 , highlighting in red the twenty genes with the largest $\mathbb{E}( \sigma^2_{\hat{\Z}_i r,i}|\mathbf{x}^{\hat{\Z}_ir}_{i.} )$, for every $r$.
 We expect that genes with a large gene-specific variance in some areas are likely to be informative of the biological mechanisms occurring there.

-Here, we only discuss genes in $\mathcal{C}_2$, as these are the ones that exhibit the largest spatial expression.
-These genes show a cluster-specific pattern of expression, with different genes showing high variability in different spot clusters (Supplementary Figure 8).
-For instance, among the highly variable genes in $\mathcal{D}_2$ and $\mathcal{D}_4$ there are \textit{MBP} and \textit{PLP1}, which are responsible, respectively, for the production and the maintenance of myelin, the covering sheath of the nerve fibers in the White Matter.
-Conversely, among the highly variable genes in $\mathcal{D}_7$, we notice \textit{CCK} and \textit{PCP4}: these are markers of distinct subtypes of excitatory neurons present in Layers 5-6 \citep{Hodge_etal.2019}.
+\review{First, we notice that all the most variable genes in each of the nine spot clusters belong to $\mathcal{C}_2$. } Among the highly variable genes in $\mathcal{D}_1$, $\mathcal{D}_8$ and $\mathcal{D}_9$ there are \textit{MBP} and \textit{PLP1}, which are responsible, respectively, for the production and the maintenance of myelin, the covering sheath of the nerve fibers in the White Matter.
+Conversely, among the highly variable genes in $\mathcal{D}_2$ and $\mathcal{D}_7$, we notice \textit{PCP4} and \textit{CCK}: these are markers of distinct subtypes of excitatory neurons present in Layers 5-6 \citep{Hodge_etal.2019}. \review{We display the expression of the four genes discussed here in Supplementary Figure 13, showing their pattern in the spot clusters where they appear to be highly variable.}

+\review{Supplementary Figure 12 highlights some important differences between ranking genes according to the posterior distribution of our gene-specific variance $\sigma^2_i$ and the method of \cite{Townes_etal.2019} that only ranks genes based on variability without considering the spatial context.
+This analysis may be used to highlight important genes that would have been missed if the spatial structure of the data would not have been taken into account.
+Two examples are \textit{CERCAM} and \textit{SAA1}: their ranks according to Townes et al.'s method were 465 and 271, while \spartaco~places them among the most variable genes in the White Matter area (cluster $\mathcal{D}_1$) and in a region covering the Layers 3, 5 and 6 (cluster $\mathcal{D}_6$), respectively.
+We display their expression over the whole tissue in Supplementary Figure 14. \textit{CERCAM} encodes a cell adhesion protein involved in leukocyte transmigration across the blood-brain barrier \citep{starzyk2000cerebral}, while SAA1 is highly expressed in response to inflammation in mouse glial cells \citep{barbierato2017expression}.}